An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: RELATED WORK

 LV et al. \cite{lvtargetless} proposed the first open-source LIDAR-IMU calibration toolbox based on continuous-time batch estimation.
 This method can correct the offset of the coordinate system in different positions, proving the method's reliability.
 Subsequently, they extended this method and proposed OA-LICalib \cite{lv2022observability}, which seeks to automatically select the most informative data segment for calibration, avoiding some data without sufficient motion or scene constraints, thus improving calibration accuracy and reducing the computational cost.
 Gentil et al. \cite{li20213d} used gauss equation regression to eliminate IMU motion distortion, and the optimization method based on the factor graph is used to calibrate LIDAR and IMU.
 Jiao et al. \cite{jiao2019automatic} obtained the initial value of calibration through hand-eye calibration \cite{horaud1995hand}.
 Then, the appearance-based method is used to optimize the obtained parameters by minimizing the residual function composed of feature points to the plane.
 Mishra et al. \cite{mishra2021target} proposed an optimization scheme based on EKF to calibrate LIDAR and IMU. \cite{furgale2013unified, rehder2014spatio} proposed a spatio-temporal calibration method using the continuous-time batch estimation framework for the camera-IMU calibration.
 Forster et al. \cite{forster2015manifold} solved a non-linear batch estimation problem to determine the unknown extrinsic calibration parameter.
 The above calibration methods need to be based on good initial values.
 Park et al. \cite{park2020spatiotemporal} applied the calibration from coarse to fine, first estimating the closed-form solution and then batch optimizing the continuous-time trajectory to obtain more accurate results.

-Most existing methods are used to calibrate the LiDAR-IMU extrinsic and the IMU intrinsic simultaneously.
 Due to the lack of Z-direction motion, the existing calibration methods are usually difficult to correct the offset of the z-axis.
-In autonomous driving, the pose-sensor can output the precise pose in the global coordinate system, and only the extrinsic parameters need to be calibrated without considering the intrinsic parameters.
-Our work represents a coarse to fine calibration for LIDAR and pose-sensor.
+At the same time, self-driving cars usually require a fast and precise calibration.
+To this end, we propose a calibration method from LiDAR to GNSS/INS specifically for autonomous driving applications.
+Our work represents a coarse to fine calibration for LIDAR and GNSS/INS.
 After getting a satisfactory result, our method also corrects the deviation of the z-axis through fiducial points matching.
+And our whole calibration procedure takes very little time.